 On a warm day, you'll find us in the garden, with our dogs (we are registered with the Cinnamon Trust), or feeding our chickens, picking apples in the orchard.

 Everyone is equal and valued.
-We go to great lengths to get to know our residents.
+We go to great lengths to get to know the people who live with us.
 We understand and respect the way they want to live their lives.

 We don't wear uniforms.
 There's no "them and us".
 We work together and eat together.

 We invite families to take part in the daily life at our Home, to eat meals with us when they visit.
-We have a room for relatives to stay overnight which can be used to help settle residents into their new environment.
+We have a room for relatives to stay overnight which can be used to help settle the people who live with us, into their new environment.
 One son stayed with his father for 4 days.
 We have seen how successful this was.

 Working with families has brought a whole extra dimension to our care at Coombe House.

 Since we welcomed families to join us for meals, on outings, for occasions like Mother's day, Easter, Christmas Day, we have seen a positive and real difference in their relationships.

 Open, regular and relaxed discussion, from the first visit, has helped with understanding as change takes place.
 Families in similar situations have met at evenings where speakers can answer their questions, and they have gained confidence in sharing their experience of dementia.
 More families make time to attend Doctors' visits and care reviews.